GammaGames/Rotary/README.md

 # Rotary

-Rotary is a programming language inspired by the rotary phone dial.
+Rotary is an esoteric programming language inspired by the rotary phone dial.
 Each command is placed into a several-deep rotary wheel.
 On each line of the program, the wheel is placed back at the initial spot.
 The `>` character moves the wheel to the right, `^` is used to move up a layer, a `.` is used to move the current wheel back to the left while traversing a row, or to move the wheel to its starting position wheel layer if currently in the first location of a row.
 Each value is read and stored as an integer, and characters are printed according to their unicode value.

 The wheel is layed out in four layers: